-The National AETC program supports 8 regional centers that provide education, training, consultation, and clinical decision support to health care providers, allied health professionals, and healthcare support staff who care for persons living with HIV (PLWH) or at high risk for HIV.
-The program targets providers serving minority populations, the homeless, rural communities, incarcerated persons, and Ryan White CARE Act-funded sites as well as primary health centers.
+The National AETC program supported 8 regional centers that provided education, training, consultation, and clinical decision support to health care providers, allied health professionals, and healthcare support staff who care for persons living with HIV (PLWH) or at high risk for HIV.
+The program targeted providers serving minority populations, the homeless, rural communities, incarcerated persons, and Ryan White CARE Act-funded sites as well as primary health centers.

-As a Regional Partner for the NECA AETC, CAI works with its training sites to design tailored programs to fit the individual organization’s needs and the needs of the geographic area it serves.
+As a Regional Partner for the NECA AETC, CAI worked with its training sites to design tailored programs to fit the individual organization’s needs and the needs of the geographic area it serves.

-The goals of the AETCs are in alignment with the goals of the National HIV/AIDS Strategy (NHAS), HIV Care Continuum Initiative, the Affordable Care Act, and the Minority AIDS Initiative, including:
+The goals of the AETCs were in alignment with the goals of the National HIV/AIDS Strategy (NHAS), HIV Care Continuum Initiative, the Affordable Care Act, and the Minority AIDS Initiative, including:

 - Increase the size and strengthen the skills of the current and novice HIV clinical workforce in the United States;